mpadge/hackmd-stat-software/ml.md

 sub-directories.

--   **ML5.7.X** ML software should provide an ability to combine results from multiple re-sampling iterations sets) using a single parameter specifying numbers of iterations.
+-   **ML5.7.X** ML software should provide an ability to combine results from multiple re-sampling iterations using a single parameter specifying numbers of iterations.
 -   **ML5.8** Absent any additional specification, re-sampling algorithms should by default partition data according to proportions